Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 ## 3. Setup the Rails app

 Let's clone a basic blog repository and get it up and running.
-We don't want to waste time setting up a rails codebase from scratch.
+We don't want to waste time setting up a Rails codebase from scratch.

 ```sh
 git clone https://github.com/alvinometric/rails-basic-blog